Eastern Express: Book launches – “Wasi, nasi oraz inni” and “Poprzednie życie”

 Mykola Riabczuk “Poprzednie życie”

 The Polish translation of a selection of articles by Mykola Riabczuk – Ukrainian literary critic, publicist and poet.

-“In Ukraine, Riabchuk presents bold and innovative ideas (…).
+“In Ukraine, Riabczuk presents bold and innovative ideas (…).
 He dares to break national myths, and enlivens narration owing to his intelligent sense of humour, which doubles the desire to read his work.
 Irony and freedom which characterize his writing bring to mind famous Polish writers.
-Riabchuk goes beyond traditional writing categories and stereotypes.
+Riabczuk goes beyond traditional writing categories and stereotypes.
 The portrait of Ukraine he presents in his books is pessimistic and disturbing.
 But the very fact that a spirit as free and intelligent as him exists in Ukraine gives a good reason not to lose hope”.

 Alen Besançon, introduction to “De la ‚Petite Russie’ à l’Ukraine”